What Is Leptospirosis and How Can You Protect Your Dog?

 - Bleeding disorders, which can lead to blood-tinged vomit, urine, stool or saliva; nosebleeds; and pinpoint red spots (which may be visible on the gums and other mucous membranes or on light-colored skin).

-- Affected dogs can also develop swollen legs (from fluid accumulation) or accumulate excess fluid in their chest or abdomen.
+- Affected dogs can also develop swollen legs (from fluid accumulation) or accumulate excess fluid in their abdomen or chest (causing difficulty breathing).